 Passive activity credits.
 You can subtract passive activity credits only from the tax on net passive income.
-Passive activity credits include the general business credit and other special business credits, such as the credit for fuel produced from a nonconventional source.
+Passive activity credits include the general business credit.
 Credits that are more than the tax on income from passive activities are carried forward.